ZissisM/EnergyCrisis/README.md

  * Fig1.do: Generates Figure 1 (3 Panels) using the datasets in *Other datasets*.

- * HourlyEstimates.do: Generates vulnerability metrics and creates dataset with all countries (see Combined datasets).
+ * HourlyEstimates.do: Generates vulnerability metrics and creates dataset with all countries (see *combined* datasets).
 Simply changing the initial regression specficiation can yield different vulnerability estimates.
 It uses the *country* datasets.
 Used to generate Figures 4, Panel B of Figure 5, EDF4-6, and SI Map Figures (S1-S6) [^1].

  * Fig5.do: Generates Panel C,D,E of Figure 5.
 Also estimates average coefficients (included in generated excel sheet) used for Panel A. Uses *country* datasets.

  * Fig6.do: Generates Figure 6.
-Uses country datasets.
+Uses *country* datasets.
 Legend is edited manually for visual purposes.

  * fig7_gen.do: Generates Figure 7 (and Figure S6 making the minor modification specified in code).
 Also generates Table EDF4 (multivariate regression of shares on vulnerability).
 Uses *combined* datastes.